Conte-Ecology/basinCharacteristics/zonalStatistics/README.md

 5. **HRD3a_calculateUpstreamStatistics (TNC Dams).R** - Script that calculates the upstream count of dams defined by TNC.
 This script is optional and depends on the TNC dams analysis.

   Open this script in R and set the `baseDirectory` variable to the path up to and including the `zonalStatistics` folder and run the script.
 Also set the path to the results table form the matching version of the barrier analysis repo (`barrierStatsFilePath <- 'C:/KPONEIL/GitHub/projects/basinCharacteristics/tncDams/outputTables/barrierStats_NortheastHRD.dbf'`).
 This script does the following:
-    a.
-Reads user-specified inputs from Step 1.
+    1. Reads user-specified inputs from Step 1.
-    b.
-Uses the delineated catchments object to calculate the number of barriers of each type located upstream from each catchment.
+    2. Uses the delineated catchments object to calculate the number of barriers of each type located upstream from each catchment.
-    c.
-Outputs two `.csv` files, 1 upstream and 1 local, for each barrier type into the `\rTables` directory (e.g. `zonalStatistics\versions\NortheastHRD\rTables\upstream_deg_barr_1.csv`).
+    3. Outputs two `.csv` files, 1 upstream and 1 local, for each barrier type into the `\rTables` directory (e.g. `zonalStatistics\versions\NortheastHRD\rTables\upstream_deg_barr_1.csv`).

   Example output: